muffinista/wayback_exe/README.md

   an image of an old browser via ImageMagick.
 Then it sends the image to Twitter and Tumblr.

+- **pages.js** - code for adding pages to MySQL, and getting them out later.

+- **queue.js** - code for managing the scraper queue with Redis

 - A bunch of random utility scripts/etc.

 Running the bot